 One thing to keep in mind is that each of these gaming clip platforms started out with a focus on Twitch.
 Some eventually included YouTube as well, but unless you are doing at least Twitch you may not have compatibility.

-While still my favorite out of the choices for gaming clips, there have been a ton of performance issues I’ve had to deal with on Combo.
+While it was my favorite out of the choices for gaming clips, there have been a ton of performance issues I’ve had to deal with on Combo.
 Such as the rendering just failing for no apparent reason, but it doesn’t take too long to restart a clip once it is uploaded.
 Some of my earlier gripes, such as YouTube support, or something like that; Those have been added in updates, and they seem to have a lot more coming.

 I'm not a fan of the pricing to features ratio, but it is a good alternative to some of these other tools.